-Gallagher, the nine other judges were notable French wine connoisseurs (the raters are listed below).
-The six California and four French wines are also identified below with the ratings given in Table 20.2 (from 0 to 20 with higher scores being "better").
-The overall conclusion is that Stag's Leap, a US offering, is the winner.
-(For those familiar with late 1950s TV, one can hear Sergeant Preston exclaiming "sacré bleu", and wrapping up with, "Well King, this case is closed".)
+In the Bicentennial year for the United States of 1976, an Englishman, Steven Spurrier, and his American partner, Patricia Gallagher, hosted a blind wine tasting in Paris that compared California cabernet from Napa Valley and French cabernet from Bordeaux.
+Besides Spurrier and Gallagher, nine other judges were notable French wine connoisseurs (the raters are listed below).
+The six California and four French wines are also identified below with the ratings given in Table 1.2 (from 0 to 20 with higher scores being "better").
+The overall conclusion is that Stag's Leap, a U.S. offering, is the winner.
 Our concern later will be in clustering the wines through the K-means procedure.